Exawind/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 The simulations were performed using 1,440 cores on NREL's Kestrel HPC cluster, 1152 cores for Nalu-Wind, and 288 cores for AMR-Wind.
 The simulations took approximately 55 hours for the transition simulations.
 Nalu-Wind used four Picard iterations.

+## Results
-[^1] M. H. Hand et al, "Unsteady Aerodynamics Experiment Phase VI: Wind Tunnel Test Configurations and Available Data Campaigns," NREL/TP-500-29955, 2001.
+[^1]: M. H. Hand et al, "Unsteady Aerodynamics Experiment Phase VI: Wind Tunnel Test Configurations and Available Data Campaigns," NREL/TP-500-29955, 2001.
-[^2] Sørensen, CFD Modelling of Laminar-turbulent Transition for Airfoils and Rotors Using the Gamm-Re Model, Wind Energ.
-2009; 12:715–733.
+[^2]: Sørensen, "CFD Modelling of Laminar-turbulent Transition for Airfoils and Rotors Using the Gamm-Re Model," Wind Energ.
+12:715–733, 2009.